unitycatalog/unitycatalog/docs/usage/cli.md

 ## Table Management CLI Usage

 You can use the Unity Catalog CLI to manage tables within your schema.
 The `bin/uc` script supports various operations such as creating, retrieving, listing, updating and deleting tables.
-Let's take a look at each function.
+Let's take a look at each operation.

 You can also read more in the [Tables](./tables/deltalake.md) section.